AutoNN/AutoNN/docs/docs/index.md

 ```python
 autonn
 ```
+!!!
+Attention
+    Documentation for ANN models are yet to be uploaded, you are requested to be patient.
+Aplogies from our end.
+Thank you.

 !!! info
     Whole image classification API has been implemented in `PyTorch`, and the rest is implemented in `Tensorflow` & `keras`.